opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-next/README.md

 ```

 <doc-accordion
-	heading="Can I put this somewhere else?"
+	heading="Can I put this file somewhere else?"
 	text="Sure, you can put it anywhere.
 Just be aware that you will be importing from this file a lot, so make sure it's somewhere convenient">
 </doc-accordion>